 Exploring the Pine Mountains of Northern Oaxaca, Mixtec culture, and tradition

 Oaxaca is many things, and if one descriptor were to stand out, complicated might be it.
 Monte Alban, the famed Zapotec City founded in 500BC in Central Valleys of Oaxaca is considered the oldest city in Mesoamerica.
 There is evidence that a matriarchal line of elders may have had a 1000 year plan for this city, and in fact, it was abandoned by the Zapotec people around 800AD, 1300 years after its initial construction.
-But this amazing story misses several details: 1) Monte Negro, a settlement built by the expansive Mixteco civilization has been dated to 1500BC, a full 1000 years before the beginning of Monte Alban; and it seems after the Zapotec people left their iconic ruins of Monte Alban, Mitla, Dainzu and others, the Mixtecos from over the mountains came in a continued to build and work on these sites into the Spanish invasion in the early 1500s.
+But this amazing story misses several details: 1) Monte Negro, a settlement built by the expansive Mixteco civilization has been dated to 1500BC, a full 1000 years before the beginning of Monte Alban; and it seems after the Zapotec people left their iconic ruins of Monte Alban, Mitla, Dainzu and others, the Mixtecos from over the mountains came in and continued to build and work on these sites into the Spanish invasion in the early 1500s, with a particular continuity of the sacred underworld at Mitla, a site now confirmed to be much larger than previously thought.

 See our summarized day-by-day itinerary below, under the Key Trip Details section.